jveilleux/FarmFreshWeb/enterprise-to-enterprise-permissions-e2es.md

 #### 1\) I have created profiles for my supplying producers, what E2Es do I need before I can stock their products in my shop?

-The system is configured so that hubs creating producer profiles will have the correct permissions installed as default, so that they can start adding products and trading with these producer profiles right away.
+The system is configured so that farmers markets creating producer profiles will have the correct permissions installed as default, so that they can start adding products and trading with these producer profiles right away.

-If a user owns a hub enterprise, and then creates a producer enterprise, automatically the new producer will grant the hub P-OC and P-I.
+If a user owns a farmers market enterprise, and then creates a producer enterprise, automatically the new producer will grant the hub P-OC and P-I.

-Similarly, if a user owns a producer enterprise, and then creates a hub, the producer will automatically grant the hub P-OC and P-I.
+Similarly, if a user owns a producer enterprise, and then creates a farmers market, the producer will automatically grant the farmers market P-OC and P-I.

 _Do you distribute through buying groups?
 If so make sure to check out the E2E requirements for buying groups below._